-Ambassador Freeman is a senior fellow at Brown University’s Watson Institute for International and Public Affairs.
+Ambassador Freeman is currently a visiting scholar at Brown University’s Watson Institute for International and Public Affairs.
 He was Assistant Secretary of Defense for International Security Affairs from 1993-94, earning the highest public service awards of the Department of Defense for his roles in designing a NATO-centered post-Cold War European security system and in reestablishing defense and military relations with China.
 He served as U. S. Ambassador to Saudi Arabia (during operations Desert Shield and Desert Storm).
 He was Principal Deputy Assistant Secretary of State for African Affairs during the historic U.S. mediation of Namibian independence from South Africa and Cuban troop withdrawal from Angola.

 Chas Freeman served as Deputy Chief of Mission and Chargé d’Affaires in the American embassies at both Bangkok (1984-1986) and Beijing (1981-1984).
 He was Director for Chinese Affairs at the U.S. Department of State from 1979-1981.
 He was the principal American interpreter during the late President Nixon’s path-breaking visit to China in 1972.
 In addition to his Middle Eastern, African, East Asian and European diplomatic experience, he served in India.